dovecot/documentation/docs/core/plugins/quota.md

 ## Quota Backends

 Quota backend specifies the method how Dovecot keeps track of the current quota usage.
-They don't (usually) specify users' quota limits, that's done by [returning extra fields from userdb](#per-user-quota).
+They don't specify users' quota limits - that's done by [returning extra fields from userdb](#per-user-quota).

 We recommend using [`count`](#backend-count) for any new installations.